 - Place a large skillet over medium high heat and add in the oil.

-- After 2 minutes, add in the potatoes, and sprinkle with 1/2 of the seasonings.
+- After 2 minutes, add in the potatoes, onions, and sprinkle with 1/2 of the seasonings.

-- After 7 minutes, flip the potatoes, add in the onions, and sprinkle with the remaining half of the seasonings.
+- After 7 minutes, flip the potatoes and sprinkle with the remaining half of the seasonings.

 - After 7 minutes, flip the home fries again to ensure they’re all crispy.

-- Let them fry for another 2-3 minutes and then remove.
+- Let them fry for another 2-3 minutes and then cut the fire off.

 Nutrition